 Consider the same scenario above, but where ETH's USD price is 1000 and the USDC price is 2000.
 In this case, the collateral value remains the same at 825 USD.
-However, the position value of 5 ETH is now 10,000 USDC, since on Perp it's denominated in USDC and not USD.
-As a result, the margin ratio in this example is much lower (825 / 10000) = 8.25%.
+The position value of 5 ETH remains as 1,000 USDC, since on Perp the mark price determines the position value.
+As a result, the margin ratio is still 825 / 5000 = 8.25%.

 If you are using non-USDC collateral types and USDC loses its peg, you should closely monitor your margin ratio.